Learn the easiest ways to braid manes with this step-by-step tutorial.

 Flawless mane braids are easiest to create on a mane that’s an even thickness from poll to withers and approximately four-to five-inches long with tapered hair ends.

-In this photo, you can see the dramatic difference between a prepared verses unprepared mane.
+In this photo, you can see the dramatic difference between a prepared and an unprepared mane.

-In my Braiding to Win VIP Experience for riders, the mane evaluation and preparation video is one of the most raved about trainings.
+In my Braiding to Win VIP Experience for riders, the mane evaluation and preparation video is one of the most raved-about pieces of training.